Linda Sorenson - Member of the League since 1971

 What message would you share with women across Palm Beach County this Women’s History Month?

-We have power and influence when we unite with other intelligent women and men who care passionately about making lives more just and fair for everyone.
+We have power and influence when we unite with other intelligent women and men who care passionately about making lives just and fair for everyone.
 To feel a part of that is a great experience.